rushil-r/RISC-V_Pipelined_Superscalar_Processor/README.md

-This repository contains the documentation and code for a RISC-V Pipelined Superscalar Processor, designed in SystemVerilog
+This repository contains the documentation and code for a RISC-V Pipelined Superscalar Processor, designed and implemented in SystemVerilog